amvro23/xrd/README.md

 xrd.zoom_area(43, 45.5)
 ```

-Choose the desired equation in order to fit the data.
+Choose the desired equation in order to fit the data and obtain the XRD crystallite (grain) size.
 Note that a fit analysis report alongside a residual plot is also printed.
 ```Python
 xrd.gauss()
 ```